Apply to Join

 Find out more about the experience–Ideal Trajectory for SNaPP Lab Members—as well as recommended courses to complement your experience in the lab

-What makes for a successful applicant to the SNaPP Lab?
+What makes for a successful applicant?

-Read up on what boot camp entails
+Read up on what boot camp entails.

 Application